slavkoss/fwphp/readme.md

 8. Many learning examples are in **modules in learn directory z\_examples** [https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/z\\\_examples](https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/z\_examples)

-**HOW**
+### HOW
 Important is to learn :

 1.  code skeleton,
 2.  globals,
-3.  how to include class script and instantiate contained class ("new" command) - namespaces, PSR-4 autoloading, class methods parameters in global parameters array $pp1
+3.  how to include class script and instantiate contained class ("new" command) - namespaces, PSR-4 autoloading (was tested, still possible ?), class methods parameters in global parameters array $pp1
 4.  how to include script (http jumps only to other modules), if you (as I) choose that not all included scripts are classes.

 Home controller's methods include scripts or call methods according URL query parameters (uriq object).
 Important is that home controller's methods enable us to put some parameters in home controller's methods instead in URL - simple and clear coding.
 Routing table contains almost all module-in-own-folder\`s links.
 It is some more coding but code is very simple and clear.

-**WHERE**
+### WHERE
 Directories :

 1.  **zinc** = includes, assets, framework core